renovatebot/renovate/docs/usage/configuration-options.md

 If you need to force permanent unstable updates for a package, you can add a package rule setting `ignoreUnstable` to `false`.

 Also check out the `followTag` configuration option above if you wish Renovate to keep you pinned to a particular release tag.

-## includeForks

-By default, Renovate will skip over any repositories that are forked.
-This includes if the forked repository has a Renovate config file, because Renovate can't tell if that file was added by the original repository or not.
-If you wish to enable processing of a forked repository by Renovate, you need to add `"includeForks": true` to your repository config or run the CLI command with `--include-forks=true`.

-If you are using the hosted Mend Renovate then this option will be configured to `true` automatically if you "Selected" repositories individually but remain as `false` if you installed for "All" repositories.

 ## includePaths